 CAMBRIDGE, Mass., Nov.
-6, 2017 – CILcare Inc., the world’s leading clinical research organization specializing in ear disorders, and CBSET Inc., a non-profit translational research institute specializing in the advancement of novel therapies, announced today the initiation of a collaboration with Draper, a not-for-profit technology development company focused on the design, development and deployment of advanced engineering solutions.
+6, 2017 – CILcare Inc., a leading clinical research organization specializing in ear disorders, and CBSET Inc., a non-profit translational research institute specializing in the advancement of novel therapies, announced today the initiation of a collaboration with Draper, a not-for-profit technology development company focused on the design, development and deployment of advanced engineering solutions.
 The collaboration centers on the assessment and testing of Draper’s novel intracochlear drug delivery (ICDD) device for hearing loss and related indications.
 With the ability to maintain a precise and constant volume of the inner ear fluid and with its small size, the ICDD highlights an innovative technological solution to treat patients with congenital and degenerative hearing loss.

 Established in the dynamic life sciences hub of Boston, the CILcare/CBSET/Draper trio is working to assess the ICDD device with the use of CILcare’s hearing loss preclinical models, and the operational support of CBSET’s GLP-compliant facility for preclinical research and development.
 To strengthen this partnership and test the ICDD with drug candidates, CILcare is forming an industry consortium with biopharmaceutical companies developing compounds in this underserved therapeutic area.
 The consortium aims to provide the partnered companies with proof-of-concept data on the efficacy of delivering their compounds using Draper’s ICDD in animal models, an indispensable step before going into human clinical trials.